szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1539:** Make classes other than arcane and divine spellcasters able to use scrolls freely

 This component opens up scrolls to others, similar to other game editions.
-You can think of scrolls as set of instructions to cast a spell, which anyone could use if they have the ability.
+You can think of scrolls as set of instructions to cast a spell, which anyone could use if they have the mental capacity.
 The options are:

 - **Everyone can**: scrolls are usable by anyone at any point, with the vanilla restriction of having 9 intelligence at least
-- **Everyone can as long as they have the right stats depending on scroll type**: same as above, but to require more investment to increase your skill set, you need to have Intelligence of 8 + Spell Level to cast a wizard spell scroll, and Wisdom of 8 + Spell Level to cast a priest spell scroll.
+- **Everyone can as long as they have the right stats depending on scroll type**: same as above, but to require more investment, you need to have Intelligence of 8 + Spell Level to cast a wizard spell scroll, and Wisdom of 8 + Spell Level to cast a priest spell scroll.
 For example, a level 5 priest scroll would require 13 Wisdom, and a level 8 wizard scroll would require 16 intelligence.
 Note that this restriction applies also to classes that could use scrolls originally.
 - **All bards and Thieves can**: this allows only rogues to do this, with the vanilla rules of 9 intelligence.
 This was added because rogues are the handy jack-of-all-trades types that can "fake" other classes and are generally skillful and always have an ace up their sleeve.
 - **All bards and Thieves can as long as they have the right stats depending on scroll type**: Same as the previous option, with the restrictions of the second option.
 Note that this restriction applies also to classes that could use scrolls originally.